linux-of-user/plexichat/docs/module_development.md

 ## Getting Started

-NetLink modules are Python packages that extend the core functionality of NetLink.
+PlexiChat modules are Python packages that extend the core functionality of PlexiChat.
 They can add new API endpoints, WebUI components, background tasks, and integrate with external services.

 ### Prerequisites